cda-tum/mqt-bench/README.md

 <img src="img/layer_1.png"  align="center" width="250">

 Variational Quantum Algorithms (VQAs) are an emerging class of quantum algorithms with a wide range of applications.
-A respective circuit is shown on the left, it represents an example of an ansatz function frequently used for Variational Quantum Eigensolvers (VQEs), a subclass of VQAs.
+A respective circuit is shown above, it represents an example of an ansatz function frequently used for Variational Quantum Eigensolvers (VQEs), a subclass of VQAs.
 On this abstraction level, the circuit is parameterized by the angles θ<sub>i</sub> of the six single-qubit gates.